08:00 Transfer to Turkmen – Uzbek Border post Shavat/Dashoguz.

 - English-speaking professional licensed local guides in Uzbekistan (6 standard excursions), escorting guides in Turkmenistan and Kyrgyzstan;

-- Train tickets Bukhara - Khiva by standard train (economy class) OR transfer by car.
-Samarkand – Tashkent (economy class) by tourist train “Afrosiab”/” Sharq”; Tashkent – Kokand (economy class) by standard train;
+- Train tickets Bukhara - Khiva by night train ( seats in 4-place compartment) OR transfer by car; Samarkand – Tashkent (economy class) by tourist train “Afrosiab”/” Sharq”; Tashkent – Kokand (economy class) by train "O'zbekistan";